 - Rear axles

 Every car’s brakes are important.
-After all, they’re the last line of defense when it comes to preventing a collision.
-At our mechanic school, the Brakes course focuses on the operation, diagnosis, maintenance, service, and repair of all kinds of braking systems:
+They are key to a safe and comfortable ride.
+They are also the last line of defense when it comes to preventing a collision.
+At our mechanic school, the Brakes course focuses on the operation, diagnosis, maintenance, service, and repair of all kinds of braking systems.

 - Hydraulic systems

 Have you ever wondered how an anti-lock braking system works?
 In the classroom, you’ll learn more about ABS theory as you take a deep dive into this advanced system.
 Once in the shop, you’ll get to perform repairs and diagnose potential issues.
 You will also get experience with an ABS scanning tool that will help you easily troubleshoot problems.

 Our Brakes course will get students ready for the ASE Brakes exam, so you’ll be prepared to take it when the time comes.
 Passing this exam will put students one step closer to becoming an ASE-certified technician.

 There are actually a few different courses that fall under this umbrella: Electrical Systems I, Electrical Systems, and Electrical/Electronics II.
 As society moves towards hybrid and all-electric vehicles, the knowledge gained in these courses becomes an increasingly pivotal part of any technician’s toolkit.